kunicmarko20/SonataAnnotationBundle/README.md

 }
 ```

-### Route
+### AddRoute

-Add custom routes to your admin class or remove already existing ones:
+Add custom routes to your admin class:

 ```php
 <?php